codefellows/seattle-iOS-401d8/09-cross-platform-todo-list/class-41/README.md

 * In `HomeViewController` implement a `UITableView` to present the `Todo`'s  as a list to the user.
 * Upon creating a new `Todo` in your `NewTodoViewController`, upload the new `Todo` item to the `Firebase Database`.
 	* This should for the `HomeViewController` to be notified of the updates to the database JSON and update the `UITableView` to reflect the new `Todo`.
-* Create at least 1 of your own custom NSError domains with corresponding error codes.

 ### Stretch Goals
 * Building on the `login` logic, implement the `sign in` logic for your application.